News

 For Hunter Education classes, please see Hunter Education Course Schedule and for the Hunter Educator Workshops schedule please see Hunter Educator Instructor.

-SANTA FE – The New Mexico State Game Commission will hold a meeting at 9 a.m., Friday, March 8, 2024, at the NMDGF Northwest Area Office, 7816 Alamo Rd.
-NW, Albuquerque, NM 87120.
+TAOS – The New Mexico State Game Commission will hold a meeting at 9 a.m., Friday, Aug.
+9, 2024, at Bataan Hall, 121 Civic Plaza Dr., Taos, NM 87571.
 The full agenda, location details, attendee information and general information will be available on the Department of Game and Fish website.
-If you are interested in participating and providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
+If you are interested in participating or providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
 For those who wish only to view the meeting, there will also be a live webcast on the Department’s website.
 If you are an individual with a disability who needs a reader, amplifier, qualified sign language interpreter or any other form of auxiliary aid or service to attend or participate in the meeting, please contact Darren Vaughan at 505-476-8027 or darren.vaughan@dgf.nm.gov.
-Public documents, including the agenda and minutes, can [...]
+Public documents, including the agenda and minutes, can be provided in various accessible forms. [...]

 News Releases for 2021